ahernandez214/ahernandez214.github.eoo/README.md

 | 3    | JJ Olatunji  | 4.24            |

-### 4. Which of JJ's 3 channels have the highest average views per video?
+### 4. Which of JJ's 3 channels has the highest average views per video?

 | Channel Name | Average Views per Video (M) |
 |--------------|-----------------|